ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 #### Tracking Tag Alerts

 Tracking tags may be difficult to locate, and users may not have a device that can actively or passively scan for tracking tags.
 The DULT protocol should be built with [accessibility in mind](https://cdt.org/insights/centering-disability-in-mitigating-harms-of-bluetooth-tracking-technology/) so that the most people can be protected by the protocol.
 In addition to push notifications on nearby devices, tracking tags themselves should be able to notify end users.
 This should include periodic sounds when away from all tag owners, along with lights and haptics so that people who are Deaf or hard of hearing can still locate them.
+Tracking Tag Alerts should also educate the user on methods to successfully find and disable Tags (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).

 #### Crowdsourced Network Activities Logs